juliocesarscheidt/juliocesarscheidt/README.md

 ### $ whoami

 > A software engineer passionate about knowledge and innovation, trying to make the world a better place through technology.
-> Alaways studying about cloud computing, serverless and microservices architecture, clean code and clean architecture, design patterns, and always looking for automating stuff.
+> Always studying about cloud computing, serverless and microservices architecture, clean code and clean architecture, design patterns, and always looking for automating stuff.

 > Certificate in cloud providers: